 (c) Waiver.
 Waivers are only effective when in writing.
 If a party waives enforcement of a breach of any term of this Contract, later breaches of the same or other terms are not waived.
 Accepting late performance of any act or late fulfillment of any condition of this Contract is not a waiver of the act or condition itself.

-(f) Notice.
-To give notice pursuant to this Contract, a Party must send written notice to the other Party at the email address provided in the Service.
-Notices to SPOD must be sent to firstname.lastname@example.org.
-Unless otherwise specified, notice is deemed to be received at the end of the next full business day (meaning 9:00 am to 5:00 pm in the time zone of the recipient) after it is sent by electronic mail.
+(e) Notice.
+To give notice pursuant to this Contract, a party must send written notice to the other Party at the email address provided in the Service.
+Notices to SPOD must be sent by using the contact form provided in the Service.
+Unless otherwise specified, notice is deemed to be received at the start of the next full business day (meaning 9:00 am to 5:00 pm in the time zone of the recipient) after it is sent by electronic mail.

-(g) No Third-Party Beneficiaries.
-This Contract does not and is not intended to confer any rights or remedies upon any person other than the parties.
+(f) No Third-Party Beneficiaries.
+Unless otherwise provided, this Contract does not and is not intended to confer any rights or remedies upon any person other than the parties.

 (2) When "includes" or “including” begins a list of items, the list is not exclusive.